FreeRTOS/iot-reference-stm32u5/README.md

 aws iot create-ota-update --cli-input-json file://<ota job configuration file path in your filesystem>
 ```

-The command on success returns the OTA Job ID and status of the Job as `CREATE_PENDING`.
-To get the job ID of the OTA Job, execute the following command and look for `awsIotJobId` field in json document returned.
+The command on success returns the OTA Update identifier and status of the Job as `CREATE_PENDING`.
+To get the corresponding job ID of the OTA Job, execute the following command and look for `awsIotJobId` field in json document returned.

 ```
 aws iot get-ota-update --ota-update-id=<ota update id created above>